Mastercard/client-encryption-java/README.md

 ```

 #### Configuring the JWE Encryption <a name="configuring-the-jwe-encryption"></a>
-Use the `FieldLevelEncryptionConfigBuilder` to create `FieldLevelEncryptionConfig` instances.
+Use the `JweConfigBuilder` to create `EncryptionConfig` instances.
 Example:
 ```java
 EncryptionConfig config = JweConfigBuilder.aJweEncryptionConfig()
     .withEncryptionCertificate(encryptionCertificate)